26 Aerodynamics of Bluff Bodies

 Flow Patterns About a Circular Cylinder

-A classic example of a well-studied two-dimensional bluff body flow is about a circular cylinder, for which the flow readily separates near its maximum thickness, representative examples being shown below.
+A classic example of a well-studied two-dimensional bluff body flow is that about a circular cylinder, for which the flow readily separates near its maximum thickness or just downstream, representative examples being shown below.
 A wake is produced downstream of the cylinder, which usually contains turbulence and various sizes of vortical eddies.
 As might be expected for a smooth body, the flow about the cylinder and the resulting wake structure and drag are sensitive to variations in Reynolds number, which in this case is defined based on the diameter of the cylinder, d.

-Images showing the variety of different flow states that can be produced by a circular cylinder, which will depend primarily on the Reynolds number.
+Various flow states can be produced about a circular cylinder, which will depend primarily on the Reynolds number.

 At very low Reynolds numbers near unity, called a “creeping flow” or Stokes flow, the behavior of the flow is influenced much more by viscosity effects than the effects of inertia.
-At slightly higher Reynolds numbers but below 5, a stable pair of symmetric vortices are formed in the wake of the cylinder; the flow is steady mainly, but a high drag coefficient is produced.
+At slightly higher Reynolds numbers but for Re < 5, a stable pair of symmetric vortices are formed in the wake of the cylinder; the flow is steady mainly, but a high drag coefficient is produced.

 As the Reynolds number is further increased, the drag coefficient decreases to a point.
 The wake vortices move further downstream of the body in the form of alternative vortex shedding, producing two rows of counter-spinning vortices called a Von Kármán vortex street.
-This is an unsteady flow, and so it produces unsteady drag on the cylinder.
+This is an unsteady flow, creating an unsteady drag on the cylinder.
 However, no time-averaged unsteady lift is produced because of the strong asymmetry in the flow with respect to the flow direction.
-Interestingly, this latter type of periodically alternating flow also produces a periodic pressure field that manifests as a sound or a noise called an Aeolian tone (after Aeolus, the Greek god of the wind).
+Interestingly, this latter type of periodically alternating flow also creates a periodic pressure field that manifests as a sound or a noise called an Aeolian tone (after Aeolus, the Greek god of the wind).
 This effect is the source of the buzzing or “singing” sound sometimes heard when the wind blows over high-tension power wires.

 As the Reynolds number increases, the periodic flow obtained about the cylinder at the lower Reynolds numbers becomes highly aperiodic, but still with the alternate shedding of vortices.
 Here, the flow in the wake is more turbulent.
-However, the boundary layer separates further down the surface, producing a narrower wake.
-Because the wake is narrower, this operating condition also has lower drag.
+However, the boundary layer, which is of the turbulent kind, separates further down the surface, producing a narrower wake.
+Because the downstream wake is narrower, there is a smaller region of lower pressure on the downstream side, thereby giving lower drag.

 Drag of Circular Cylinders & Spheres